 Transforming primary health care for frail elderly Canadians

-This future project, with support from researchers, collaborators, health care providers and older adults from across Canada, will work to transform primary health care for older Canadian adults living with frailty.
+This project, with support from researchers, collaborators, health care providers and older adults from across Canada, worked to transform primary health care for older Canadian adults living with frailty.

 About the Project

 Improving the health of older Canadians means identifying health problems early.
 It means providing timely support so that manageable concerns do not spiral out of control.
 And, above all, it means helping health care providers actively engage older patients and their family caregivers as partners in care.
 Patients want to make informed choices about their health and the care they receive, based on their personal values, preferences and goals, and informed by available evidence.

 Nine primary care clinics in three provinces (Québec, Ontario, Alberta) used a quick screening tool to identify older patients who are at risk of becoming frail.
 This helped initiate referral to health care or support services where necessary.
 Innovative technology was used to streamline the referral process and help assist older adults in decision-making about their care.

 The project team worked in partnership with a number of stakeholders including older adults, health care providers, health administrators and policy makers.

 Please see below for more details on the project rationale, hypothesis and research design, as well as implementation resources.

 Paul Stolee, PhD — University of Waterloo